letianjiang05/Notebook/Digital Logic/Topic 4 and 5 Synchonous & Asynchronous Sequential Circuit.md

         style B fill:#ffff33,stroke:#ff0000,stroke-width:2px
     style D fill:#ffff33,stroke:#ff0000,stroke-width:2px
 ```
+### 2-bit asynchronous binary counter
+- Two positive-edge-triggered T flip-flops are connected in cascade configuration.
+Let $\tau$ be the inherent propagation delay time through one T flip-flop, and Q and Q’ change state simultaneously.
+(In fact tPLH  tPHL, and Q and Q’ do not change state simultaneously).
+Due to $\tau$, transitions of the CLK and transitions of the Q’ can never occur at exactly the same time.
+Therefore, the 2 flip-flops are never simultaneously triggered.
+So the counter is asynchronous.

-## Synchronous sequential circuits:
+## Synchronous
-Outputs and states change depending on a special input (clock).
+- Outputs and states change depending on a special input (clock).
 ``` mermaid
 flowchart LR
     A[Inputs] --> B[Combinational<br> Circuit]